roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-04 ****** bydlsloan© "Of course," Troy said.
+"Of course," Troy said.
 He was trembling with excitement now.
 He was about to get a blowjob from the hottest babe in the state.
 And she wanted to swallow his cum.

  Cori hopped off the table and squatted in front of him like a catcher.
 She put her hands on his thighs and he stepped forward, putting his cock to her lips.
 Never before had his cock felt so hard, so ready to explode.